dtcc-platform/dtcc-builder/README.md

 # Digital Twin Cities Platform - Core

-_This README was revised on 3rd of March 2021_
+_This README was last revised on 3rd of March 2021_

 The Digital Twin Cities Platform is an open-source platform for the exploration of digital twins for cities.
 The platform is developed and maintained by the Digital Twin Cities Centre (DTCC) hosted by Chalmers University of Technology.
-The aim is to develop an open multimodal data, modeling, simulation and visualization platform for interactive planning, design, exploration, experimentation and optimization of cities.
+The aim is to develop an open multimodal data, modeling, simulation and visualization platform for interactive planning, design, exploration, experimentation, and optimization of cities.

 This repository (Core) provides software for data processing,